lucivpav/InLocCIIRC_dataset/README.md

 * empty TODO list

 ## Sequences
-If you have query sequences, you need to generate raw poses
+If you have query sequences, you need to generate raw poses.
+TODO: the next steps are outdated!

 1. Navigate to buildRawPoses.m
 2. Guess a synchronization constant